Childcare or activity club?

 Exemption from Ofsted registration

-The exemptions from Ofsted registration are set out in Annex A: Registration not required of the Early Years and Childcare Registration Handbook.
+The exemptions from Ofsted registration are set out on GOV.UK in Exemptions from registration which replaces the former guidance Annex A: Registration not required.
 There are three exemptions which are usually relevant to activity clubs:

 - exemption 11: Providing no more than two activities out of the following list: